a research associate

-at Harvard University in the School of Engineering and Applied
+at Harvard University in the School of Engineering and

 Sciences.
-I work on studying charge transport and fabricating
+I work on studying charge transport

-electronic devices using functional oxides with correlated electron
+electronic devices using functional oxides with

-objective is to develop new types of devices that will be of
+objective is to develop new types of devices that will

-significant interest to the electronics and semiconductor
+significant interest to the electronics industry and

 I completed my Ph.D. at Princeton University in the group of Antoine Kahn in the Department of Electrical Engineering.
 In my doctoral work I investigated the physics of molecular doping in organic semiconductor materials.